cancerberoSgx/mujer/mujer-magick/README.md

 Both the command and result objects are designed to transfer data between main thread and worker optimally.

-See `test-browser/webWorker` for a working simple example.
+See `test-browser/webWorker` and `npm run test-worker` script for a working simple example.

 ## Options